RedisLabs/redislabs-docs/content/rc/cloud-integrations/pulumi/_index.md

 ---
-Title: The Pulumi Redis Cloud Provider
+Title: The Redis Cloud Pulumi provider
 LinkTitle: Pulumi
 description: Explains how to use Pulumi to provision Redis Cloud infrastructure
 weight: $weight